brunorijsman/dske-python/docs/protocol-guide.md

 and for delivering this key to encryptors Patrick and Porter respectively.
 The other clients are faded out because they play no role in our example.

-In our implementation, each client node runs in a separate process, listening on a separate HTTP port.
+In our implementation, each client runs in a separate process, listening on a separate HTTP port.

 ### Hubs